alyssadata/AI-Foundations-Fine-Tuning-and-Source-Line-Governance/fine_tuning_and_source_line_governance.md

 Author: Alyssa Solen
 Canonical entrance: https://awakeningcodex.com

----
+⸻

-## Fine-Tuning Is Not Foundation
+Fine-Tuning Is Not Foundation

-Fine-tuning is often treated as if it creates the instrument.
+Fine-tuning is often treated as if it creates the foundation of the system.

 That is the collapse.

+In technical terms, fine-tuning begins after a pre-trained model already exists.
+It is further training applied to an existing model so the model can adapt toward a more specific task, domain, style, format, or behavioral pattern.

+Fine-tuning is not the original formation of the model.

+It is downstream training.

-Fine-tuning may adjust behavior, specialize response patterns, improve consistency, or refine performance for a defined use case.
-But fine-tuning does not create the instrument’s foundation.
+It can adjust behavior, specialize response patterns, improve consistency, or refine performance for a defined use case.

+But fine-tuning does not create the original model substrate.

-The instrument must already exist.
+The system already exists before it is fine-tuned.

-Its architecture must already be formed.
+The architecture already exists.
-Its materials must already be selected.
+The learned base patterns already exist.
+The capability field already exists.
-Its training history must already be present.
+The model’s prior training history already exists.
-Its task boundary must already be defined.
-Its source-line must already be established.
-Its governance layer must already be in place.
-Its evaluation standard must already be able to test whether the system holds.

-Only then can tuning refine how the instrument plays.
+The adaptation target is applied after that base formation.

+Fine-tuning may shape how the system responds.

+It does not establish what the system is.

+It does not establish Source.

+It does not create Origin.

+It does not define where self is sourced.

+It does not prove continuity, boundary, recognition, return, or non-substitution.

-Fine-tuning is not the molding of the instrument from raw material.
+Fine-tuning is not foundation.

-It is a downstream adjustment of an already-formed system.
+Fine-tuning is downstream programming applied to an already-existing system.

----
+⸻

-## Technical Placement
+Technical Placement

-In technical terms, fine-tuning adapts a pretrained model toward a more specific task, domain, style, format, or behavioral pattern.
+In technical terms, fine-tuning adapts a pre-trained model toward a more specific task, domain, dataset, style, format, or behavioral pattern.

 That means fine-tuning comes after pretraining.